PabloSajnovsky/tkScenarist/README.md

 **No dependencies**, no third-part lib to install on more.

-If you have Python3 correctly installed, Tkinter library should also be installed **by default** as a Python standard lib.
+If you have Python3 programming language correctly installed, Tkinter library should also be installed **by default** as a Python standard lib.

 Any **ImportError** will mean either you are trying to launch the